ncmreynolds/serial2mqtt/readme.md

 ## Building

-There is one example included with the Arduino library, ioExpander.ino and this provides control of the Arduino pins over MQTT.
+There is one example included with the Arduino library, ioExpander.ino and this provides control of the Arduino pins over MQTT for home automation purposes.

 ## Installation